comorment/gwas/specs/tryggve_query_analysis/README.md

-# Aim: to run R markdown script for query analysis in singularity containers
+# Running R markdown script for query analysis in singularity containers